6th Jan, 2021 | 1100 Words | 7 Min Read

-Many years ago, back in 1995, there was a browser called Netscape Navigator (sounds like a story already;).
-The internet connectivity was rather very slow as people used to use dial-up connections using telephone lines and modems.
-So when you were supposed to fill a form on a website, which was usually coded using a language like Perl, the validation of the input fields of any form required a full round trip to the server.
+Many years ago, back in 1995, a browser called Netscape Navigator (sounded like a story already;).
+The internet connectivity was rather very slow as people used dial-up connections using telephone lines and modems.
+So when you were supposed to fill a form on a website, which was usually coded using a language like Perl, the validation of any form's input fields required a full round trip to the server.

-Brendan Eich (then a developer at Netscape Navigator) was assigned a task of developing this new scripting language which was then named Mocha.
+Brendan Eich (then a developer at Netscape Navigator) was assigned to develop this new scripting language, which was then named Mocha.
 This was intended to be released as a part of Netscape Navigator 2.
 Mocha was later renamed to LiveScript before the release of Netscape Navigator 2.
-Netscape Communications then entered into an alliance with Sun Microsystems which was then really pushing hard for promoting Java.
+Netscape Communications then allied with Sun Microsystems, which was then really pushing hard for promoting Java.

-You can watch this space for the next article or you can subscribe to my Newsletter and I would notify you as soon as the next article is published.
-Don’t forget to leave a like or share the article if it was helpful!
+You can watch this space for the next article or subscribe to my Newsletter, and I would notify you as soon as the next article is published.
+Don't forget to leave a like or share the article if it was helpful!